Measuring the success of Universal Free School Meals

 Our approach for monitoring and evaluation

 The Theory of Change model for UFSM was developed by Bremner & Co and funded by Impact on Urban Health.
 Further to this, an Integrated Impact Assessment (IIA) conducted in May 2023 highlighted the potential impacts of the policy for 2023-24 and informed our approach to monitoring and evaluation for this period.
-The IIA was updated to inform the policy extension in year two; it has now been refreshed again, to inform year three.
+The IIA was updated to inform the policy extension in year three.

 The monitoring and evaluation strategy looks at: